 - Average Grade - 12%.

-- Accommodation - There is a Forest Rest House (FRH) at Kareri.
+- Hotels and stay at Kareri - There is a Forest Rest House (FRH) at Kareri.
 It can be booked by calling the Divisional Forest Officer (DFO) in Dharamshala.
 Phone: 01892-224887 / 01892-224959 / 01892-223345.
 The FRH caretaker may give you a room if there are no bookings till 1700 hours.
 Phone +91-9736525486.
 Kareri lake has a temple with 6-7 rooms.
 The rooms have no doors.
 Each room can sleep 3-4 people comfortably or 10 people at a stretch.
 The rooms are free yet, a contribution to the temple fund is appreciated.
 A tent is not required if you intend to stay within the temple premises.
-However, we recommend carrying a shelter because lake bank to the east and the west are prettier and quieter than the temple premises.
+However, I recommend carrying a shelter because the lake bank to the east and the west are prettier and quieter than the temple premises.
 A potable water mountain stream makes the east bank a much sought after camping ground.

-- Weather - Extremely fickle due to its close proximity to the Dhauladhar mountains.
+- Weather - Extremely fickle due to its close proximity to the Dhauladhars.
 On sunny days, a cap is essential to avoid sunburn.
-A fleece comes in handy for early mornings and late summer evenings.
+Fleece comes in handy for early mornings and late summer evenings.
 Since Dhauladhars block the view to the north, rain clouds may emerge over Minkiani Pass without any warning.
-We recorded a minimum temperature of -1 degree on a clear night at the end of April.
+I recorded a minimum temperature of -1 degree on a clear night at the end of April.

 - Mobile Connectivity - A mobile signal with 2G data connectivity at Kareri-Salli link road.
 The signal is spotty at the start of the trail and disappears altogether after Jammu Goth.
 There is no mobile signal at Kareri lake.